appyay-projects/jen-starter/README.md

 {% endfor %}
 ````

-This project also includes a Bootrap pagination component located in the components directory of the templates folder.
+This project also includes a Bootstrap pagination component located in the components directory of the templates folder.
 More components can be added in the same manner (using Nunjucks macros).

 ### Assets
 #### Sass